 The PROMELA code of the merger process is shown in Listing 3.
-In this implementation, similar logic is used to read the values from the two incoming signals.
+Based on the logic used by the splitter, similar logic is used to read the values from the two incoming signals.
 The place variable is offset in this module based on the delay on the interconnect.
 The values read from the signals are then placed on the output.